alopukhov/gusp/README.md

 }
 ```

-This will create ```ServiceSmartLifecycle``` support bean (of course you can create it yourself).
+It will create ```ServiceSmartLifecycle``` support bean (of course you can create it yourself).
+This bean is responsible for starting and stopping your service.

-Following configurationa are available
+Following configurations are available
 |Propery|Default|Description|
 |---|---|---|
 |beanName||name for generate SmarLifecycle bean.
 If empty - bean name will be generated based on annotated bean name|